The Ultimate Day Trip to Hiroshima and Miyajima

 Final Thoughts: Hiroshima & Miyajima Itinerary

-I came to Hiroshima with a burning question: was it necessary to drop a nuclear bomb on Nagasaki and Hiroshima?
-I had originally said, “no.” But I wanted to see what Hiroshima had to say.
+I came to Hiroshima with a burning question: Was it necessary to drop a nuclear bomb on Nagasaki and Hiroshima?
+I had initially said, “no.” But I wanted to see what Hiroshima had to say.
 Seeing the Atomic Bomb Dome and hearing the survivors’ stories moved me deeply.

 However, after touring all of the exhibits at the Peace Museum, I felt disappointed and a bit annoyed at the Hiroshima Peace Museum.
 Thus, I became less certain about my initial feelings that the bomb was wrong.
-But I didn’t know enough about the history of World War II in Asia to really answer this question.
+But I didn’t know enough about World War II’s history in Asia to answer this question.

-One of the things that bothered me in the museum was what they said about why the United States dropped the bomb.
-They mention only one reason: to prevent the Soviet Union from entering the war.
+One of the things that bothered me in the museum was what was said about why the United States dropped the bomb.
+They mentioned only one reason: to prevent the Soviet Union from entering the war.
 In other words, the museum infers that the reason was purely political.
-No other reason was mentioned.

-Another reason is that Japan showed no intention of surrendering unconditionally any time soon even though at that point in the war, they were losing.
-Instead, they were trying to give themselves a better bargaining position when the time would come to negotiate for peace.
+Another reason was that Japan showed no intention of surrendering unconditionally any time soon, even though it was losing at that point in the war.
+Instead, it was trying to give itself a better bargaining position when the time came to negotiate for peace.

-Not only that, it has been estimated that in 1945, 100,000 to over 250,000 Asian non-military people were dying each month from the Japanese occupation of their country.
+Not only that, it has been estimated that in 1945, 100,000 to over 250,000 Asian civilians were dying each month from the Japanese occupation of their countries.
 To carry the war into another year would have resulted in over a million more Chinese, Korean, and other Asian people dying.

 Few people are aware of the experiments Japanese scientists were conducting in northeastern China, Burma, Thailand, and Singapore on the effects of biological weapons on thousands of men, women, children, and infants.
 Sadly, after the war, instead of charging these same scientists with war crimes, the U.S. hired them to continue testing biological weapons.

-Another little known bit of history that many don’t know about is that the Soviet Union did invade Manchuria in the summer of 1945.
-According to Frank, the Soviet Union captured about 2.7 million Japanese, only one-third of whom were actual soldiers.
+Another lesser-known bit of history is that the Soviet Union did invade Manchuria in the summer of 1945.
+According to Richard B Frank (Downfall: The End of the Imperial Japanese Empire), the Soviet Union captured about 2.7 million Japanese people, only one-third of whom were actual soldiers.
 Most were sent to labor camps in Russia.
 347,000 to 376,000 of those captured died!
 And it took years (the 1950s and even into the 1990s) for those who did live to actually be allowed to return to Japan.
 There’s an interesting article from the New York Times about a Japanese man who was not allowed to return until 1998.
 How insane is that!

 I do want to add that it is debatable that the war would have even lasted long enough to reach those numbers since any large losses on the American part would have resulted in the American public turning against continuing the war and instead, demanding Truman sue for peace.
 The Japanese would not have needed to surrender unconditionally and would have likely been able to keep the same fascist military government in power with the same racist ideology.